ohollmen/WinDDS/README.md

 ### Creating a "Setup Bundle"

-To make your automation runnable "modularly", it pays off to place your setup configs in multiple JSON files as opposed to single monolithic file.
+To make your automation runnable "modularly", it pays off to place your setup configs in multiple JSON files as opposed to single monolithic (JSON) file.
 This way ou can run a "single aspect" of your setup automation in isolation ("modularly").
 You could alternatively create a monolitic wrapper (PS) script to "run" all JSON files in "single shot".